 Manager Custodian Legal & General Assurance (Pensions Management) Limited Citibank N.A.
+M&G Investment Management Limited State Street Custodial Services (Ireland) Limited (SSCSIL)

-The Custodian is responsible for the safe keeping, monitoring and reconciliation of documentation relating to the ownership of listed investments.
+The Custodians are responsible for the safe keeping, monitoring and reconciliation of documentation relating to the ownership of listed investments.
 Investments are held in the name of the Custodian's nominee company, in line with common practice for pension scheme investments.